-- 2.4 A prescribed authority is defined at s 4(1) of the FOI Act to mean: - a body corporate, or an unincorporated body, established for a public purpose by, or in accordance with the provisions of, an enactment or an Order in Council - any other body, incorporated or unincorporated, that has been declared by the FOI Regulations to be a prescribed authority for the purposes of the FOI Act - a person holding an office or appointment under an enactment or Order in Council or that is prescribed in the regulations. - 2.5 Some bodies, offices and appointments are expressly excluded from that definition of prescribed authority, and hence from the coverage of the FOI Act (ss 4(1), 4(3)).
-They include: - an incorporated company or association - Territory Legislatures, and the officers and members of the Territory legislature - Royal Commissions; or a Commission of inquiry as defined in s4(1). - 2.6 Unincorporated bodies such as boards, councils and committees that have been established to assist or perform functions connected with a prescribed authority are deemed to be within that prescribed authority (s 4(2)).
-Similarly, an office that has been established by an enactment to perform duties as an employee of a department, a member of a body or for the purposes of a prescribed authority, are not separately treated as a prescribed authority (s 4(3)).
+- 2.4 A prescribed authority is defined in s 4(1) of the FOI Act to mean: - a body corporate, or an unincorporated body, established for a public purpose by, or in accordance with the provisions of, an enactment or an Order-in-Council - any other body, incorporated or unincorporated, that has been declared by the FOI Regulations to be a prescribed authority for the purposes of the FOI Act - a person holding an office or appointment under an enactment or Order in Council or that is prescribed in the regulations - NBN Co. - 2.5 Some bodies, offices and appointments are expressly excluded from the definition of prescribed authority and therefore are not covered by the FOI Act (ss 4(1) and 4(3)).
+These include:

-&lt;sup>1 Aboriginal Hostels Ltd is prescribed.
+&lt;sup>1 Aboriginal Hostels Ltd has been prescribed under the Freedom of Information (Prescribed Authorities, Principal Offices and Annual Report) Regulations 2017.